 There are three spots along the Wind Ridge trail which are great spots to stop for a break or lunch.

 After 4km of hiking through the forest, you’ll emerge from the trees and enter an incredible alpine meadow featuring millions of beautiful alpine wildflowers.
 The views of majestic Mt.
 Lougheed are truly breathtaking from here.
-Your first really steep stretch of trail comes after entering the alpine meadow.
+Your first really steep stretch of the Wind Ridge trail comes after entering the alpine meadow.
 Near the top of this stretch is a reasonably flat patch of meadow where you can stop, rest and soak in the incredible Canadian Rocky Mountain scenery.

 The rocks are home to a colony of Hoary Marmots – please do your part to keep them wild by not feeding them.